-My Comberton village map (version 16d of August 2021) is available in several forms.
+My Comberton village map (version 16f of September 2022) is available in several forms.
 Click on the Size to download or open.
-See also further down for village highlight maps, and habitat compartment maps.
+See also further down for village highlight maps, habitat compartment maps.and Explorer maps.

 |an Adobe Acrobat (.PDF) file with full content (best one for printing)||(4.3MB)|